MCFpy/mcf/docs/core_6.md

 	* If True, covariates are screened.
 The default is True.

 **fs** or **feature selection**

+- <a id="fs_other_sample"><strong>fs_other_sample</strong></a>
+	* If True, random sample from training data is used, which will not be used for the causal forest.
+If False, the same data is used for feature selection and the causal forest.
+The default is True.

 - <a id="fs_other_sample_share"><strong>fs_other_sample_share</strong></a>
 	* If **fs_other_sample** is set to True, **fs_other_sample_share** determines sample share for feature selection.
 Default is 0.33.